Yamaha XS Eleven: Racing: Production and Modified Classes

-The XS Eleven's successful racing career was a remarkable achievement considering its shaft drive and long distance touring capabilities.
+The XS Eleven's successful racing career was a remarkable achievement considering its shaft drive and long-distance touring capabilities.

 British motorcycle journalist Roland Brown, says in his book Superbikes of the Seventies: "The Yamaha's lack of reputation gives it one advantage these days, though, in that a clean XS such as this one costs less than its more successful contemporary rivals – whose performance advantage, so crucial then, is far less important now.
 Two decades and more after its launch, maybe the XS1100's time has finally come."

 Performance

-In a 1978 test by Cycle World a stock XS1100 ran a quarter mile time of 11.78 s 1/4 mile @.
+In a 1978 test by Cycle World a stock XS1100 ran a quarter mile time of 11.78 s 1/4 mile @114.21 mph with a top speed of 135 mph.